Obituary Added: Professor John Webster [1936-1943]

 I do have Linda’s email adrress should any of his friends wish to contact her.

-Although living latterly in Suffolk, the funeral will be in north London at Chrtsit Church, Southgate.
+Although living latterly in Suffolk, the funeral will be in north London at Christ Church, Southgate.